pucheng-tan/WordFlow-wiki/Test-Plan-and-Code-Convention/Test-Plan.md

 For testing individual modules we aim to use unit tests.
 These tests should verify that the modules are behaving correctly when not being influenced by other modules.
 Integration testing will be used to check the behavior of modules interacting with other modules.
 These tests are important for our system since we chose layered architecture, so we can use integration testing to check the behavior of layers interacting with other layers.
 Acceptance tests will be what we aim to make our system pass.
 They will test that our system properly follows the functional requirements that we set out to make.

-We aim to create at least one test for each main feature of a module.
+We aim to create at least one test for each main method of a module.
 When these tests pass, each of the main features that the module encompasses should be in working order.
 This means that it may be time for a merge to master.

 ### Merge Request Procedure